-- the complexity of their respective positions and specific technical experience required; - · experience and tenure; - the base salaries of comparable positions at Peer Group companies: - · competitive market conditions: and - · internal pay equity among our senior executives.
+- the complexity of their respective positions and specific technical experience required; - experience and tenure; - the base salaries of comparable positions at Peer Group companies; - · competitive market conditions; and - · internal pay equity among our senior executives.

 Salary adjustments are approved by the Compensation Committee in the first quarter of each year and take effect on the first payroll period after approval.
-The timing of these salary adjustments allows the Compensation Committee to consider the audited financial results of our Peer Group companies and allows for disclosure of our current compensaiton decisions in our proxy.
-In February 2020, the Committee's independent consultant reviewed the NEO's base salaries compared to Peer Group data and broader market data and initially recommended a 3.5% increase in base salaries for each NEO.
-The compensation consultant noted that, in general, each NEO's base salary was below the 50th percentile of the Peer Group.
-The compensation consultant noted maintaining alignment of base salary between 50th and 75th percentile of the Peer Group was more desirable.
-The Committee considered the recommendations of Longnecker and management and determined to not increase base salary for Mr. Ventura but approved base salary increases for three of the four remaining NEOs.
-In February 2021, Longnecker reviewed the NEOs' base salary compared to a peer group and various published survey sources and initially recommended an increase of 3.5%, noting the aggregate NEO salaries were lower than the 50th percentile.
-The Committee reviewed the comparisons to peers and broader market data and determined to not increase the base salary for the NEOs.
-The Committee recommended, and the Board approved, the following base salaries effective February 2021.
+The timing of these salary adjustments allows the Compensation Committee to consider the audited financial results of our Peer Group companies and allows for disclosure of our current compensation decisions in our proxy statement.
+In February 2021, the Committee's independent consultant reviewed the NEO's base salaries compared to Peer Group data and broader market data and initially recommended a 3.5% increase in base salaries for each NEO.
+The compensation consultant noted that, in general, each NEO's base salary was aligned with the 50th percentile of the Peer Group.
+The compensation consultant noted maintaining alignment of base salary between 50th and 75th percentile of the Peer Group was desirable.
+The Committee considered the recommendations of NFP and management and determined to not increase base salary for our NEOs.
+In February 2022, NFP reviewed the NEOs base salary compared to a peer group and various published survey sources and initially recommended an increase of 3.7%, noting the aggregate NEO salaries were aligned with the 50th percentile.
+The Committee reviewed the comparisons to peers and broader market data and determined to increase the base salary for all NEOs, noting a number of years had passed since salaries were increased.
+The Committee recommended, and the Board approved, the following base salaries effective February 2022.

-Base Salary (1) Fel As of bruary 2021 Fe As of bruary 2020 As of March 2019 Jeffrey L. Ventura \$ 925,000 \$ 925,000 \$ 925,000 Mark S. Scucchi \$ 475,000 \$ 475,000 \$ 435,000 Dennis L. Degner \$ 475,000 \$ 475,000 \$ 400,000 David P. Poole \$ 450,000 \$ 450,000 \$ 415,000 Alan W. Farquharson \$ 376,000 \$ 376,000 \$ 376,000
+Base Salary (1) Feb As of oruary 2022 Fel As of oruary 2021 Jeffrey L. Ventura \$ 950,000 \$ 925,000 \$ 925,000 Mark S. Scucchi \$ 500,000 \$ 475,000 \$ 475,000 Dennis L. Degner \$ 500,000 \$ 475,000 \$ 475,000 David P. Poole \$ 460,000 \$ 450,000 \$ 450,000 Alan W. Farquharson \$ 390,000 \$ 376,000 \$ 376,000